 What To Do With Old Socks?
 Be To(e)tally Sustainable

-Ahh, the question that’s beckoning you from the top drawer: what to do with old socks and underwear?
+Ahh, the question that’s beckoning you from the top drawer: what to do with old socks?

-We’ve tackled the “what to do with old underwear” question so what to do with old socks should be as breezy as the holes in the heels… right?
+We’ve tackled the “what to do with old underwear and bras” question so what to do with old socks should be as breezy as the holes in the heels… right?

 Yes and no, because responsibly disposing of old socks isn’t as simple as snapping some pics, hitting “post”, and effortlessly selling used clothes online.